 “Well, dear boy ….”
 He waved his hands in exasperation and took it into the bedroom.

 I gazed out onto the street, watching the passersby scurrying about their anonymous business.
 Time crawled … Come on Charles!

-20 minutes later the door opened and a stranger entered.
+Twenty minutes later, the door opened and a stranger entered.
 His short black hair was parted on the right and shiny with hair cream.
-He wore a khaki jacket with a black cross pinned to it and a red arm band.
+He wore a khaki jacket with a black cross pinned to it and a red armband.
 He barked a short speech in German, clicked the heels of his jackboots and gave a straight-armed salute.
 “Sieg Heil!”

 Featured in the book, To Cut a Short Story Short: 111 Little Stories

 - Please consider making a small donation to help towards the running costs of this site.
 It would be greatly appreciated.

 - Don’t forget to check out some other stories on this blog.
 There are over 450!